Using Amazon Author Central and creating an Author page can make a big difference in your book sales.

 - See and Respond to Reviews

 Anyone with a book listed on Amazon can sign up for an Author Central account.
 And to take advantage of your Author Page, you're going to need one.

 An Amazon Author Page is like your personal feature page on Amazon.

-It’s where people can learn more about you, see (and buy) all your books, and find your website, blog, or social media all in one spot on Amazon.
-It’s basically an extension of your author platform, which you’re probably trying to build.
+It's where people can learn more about you, see (and buy) all your books, find your website, blog, and social media all in one spot on Amazon.
+It’s an extension of your author platform, which you're probably trying to build.

-This is crucial because it will not only help you to sell more books by grouping them all on one page for your fans to find, it also helps build your legitimacy as an author and help your fans connect with you in more places.
+Your Amazon Author Page is crucial.
+It will help you sell more books by grouping them all on one page for your fans to find, builds your legitimacy as an author, and helps your fans connect with you in more places.

 If you aren’t familiar with Author Pages, go to Amazon now and type in a random book title.
 When you look at a book on Amazon, the author’s name is below the title.
-If it is hyperlinked, or a link you can click on, you can click to see the Author’s Amazon Page.
+If it has a hyperlink (a link you can click on), you can click to see that author’s Amazon Page.

-To make a stellar author page, you should definitely include the following:
+To make a stellar author page, you should include the following: